AyushShrivstava/SpiroMask_DIY/3.Feature_Engineering/readme.md

 # Feature Extraction for SpiroMask Audio Analysis

-This Jupyter Notebook provides a feature extraction pipeline specifically tailored for analyzing audio data captured for the SpiroMask.
+The Jupyter Notebook `Feature_Extractor` provides the feature extraction pipeline specifically tailored for analyzing audio data captured for the SpiroMask.
 The notebook facilitates the extraction of various features from the SpiroMask audio signals, enabling in-depth analysis of respiratory patterns and lung health estimation.

 ## Features Included